bblfsh/web/CONTRIBUTING.md

 yarn start
 ```

-Dashboard will be available on http://localhost:3000
+Web client will be available on http://localhost:3000

 But it still requires go server on `9999` port to be available.
 The easiest way to run it is: